CityOfLosAngeles/aqueduct/dags/public-health/covid19/README.md

 Note, the capacity numbers should be calculated by `sum(occupied beds + unoccupied beds)`, rather than the normal capacity, which has been lower to help adhere to social distancing in the shelters.

+There are 3 layers you can use to access shelter data.

+* [Shelter Timeseries](http://lahub.maps.arcgis.com/home/item.html?id=22b5b5f4852041f68796b7967d559e0f) - is a representation of the form data combined with known geospatial information, with minimal transformations.

+* [Shelter Current](http://lahub.maps.arcgis.com/home/item.html?id=dbf7e62b02244e1a855a1f4b2624de76) - is the most recent report for each shelter, along with computed occupancy numbers.

+* [Shelter Stats](http://lahub.maps.arcgis.com/home/item.html?id=8679b3973d254aca9e247ffa85b012dd) - is a table that has 2 data points, the number of unique shelters in the entire dataset and the number of unique shelters that filed reports in the last 24Hs.
+Either of these can be used to produce open shelter numbers.

 ### Contributors
 * [Hunter Owens](https://github.com/hunterowens)
 * [Ian Rose](https://github.com/ian-r-rose)